Doha Film Institute

 Lamia Chraïbi

 Lamia Chraïbi is a Moroccan producer and founder of La Prod and Moon & Deal Films.
-She is committed to bold, diverse storytelling through local and international co-productions, combining creativity and rigour without compromise.
-She has collaborated with renowned filmmakers including Hicham Lasri, Narjiss Nejjar, and Ismaël Ferroukhi.
-Her international credits include ‘Las Mimosas’ by Oliver Laxe and ‘Tegnap’ by Bálint Kenyeres.
-She produced ‘Achoura’, Morocco's first fantasy film.
-Her lineup includes documentaries such as ‘Ziyara’ by Simone Bitton and ‘School of Hope’ by Mohamed El Aboudi.
-A member of Film Independent, EAVE, and ACE, Lamia founded the Tamayouz Foundation, empowering Moroccan women in cinema through workshops and mentoring.
+Her work is driven by a commitment to bold, distinctive storytelling through production and co-production.
+She has collaborated with filmmakers including Oliver Laxe, Hicham Lasri, Narjiss Nejjar, Bálint Kenyeres and Simone Bitton.
+A member of Film Independent, EAVE and ACE, she also founded the Tamayouz Foundation, supporting women’s voices in Morocco and Africa’s film industry.

 Contacts